If the approver applies the Reject action to the task, Active Roles cancels the operation.

 When configuring an approval rule within a workflow, you specify:

-- Notification settings, such as workflow events to notify of, notification recipients, delivery options, and notification message template.
+- Notification settings.
+This includes workflow events to notify of, notification recipients, delivery options, and notification message template.